 #2 Invoice Factoring

 Invoice factoring is a type of financing that can be used by companies that sell products and services to other companies.
 Commercial sales are often done on net-30 to net-60 day terms, which can create cash flow problems.
 Factoring your invoices provides you with an immediate advance which can be used to pay for business expenses.
-Most factoring programs operate like revolving lines of financing.
-They are tied to your sales and increase as your sales grow.

 Looking for business financing?